 Research why customers have bought from you in the past and develop content specifically for those individuals.
 But most importantly, put the measurements in place that cannot be argued.

-Because if you can prove, even on a small scale, that marketing led to sales conversations that they would never have known about, it’ll be much easier to shift efforts in your direction.recommend this
+Because if you can prove, even on a small scale, that marketing led to sales conversations that they would never have known about, it’ll be much easier to shift efforts in your direction.1 person recommended this